WebUX-Group5/ui-demo-faceted/README.md

 **Prof. Keith Andrews**, at TU Graz,
 Austria ([IAWEB](http://www.iicm.tugraz.at/keith "IAWEB")).

-To reference our, please use :
+To reference our work, please use:

     @misc{blum2016faceted,
       author = "Mathias Blum and Matthias Frey and Daniel Lamprecht and Nelson Silva",